mkspainhour/Thinkful-API-Capstone/README.md

 ## Goals
 - Minimal, spacious design that draws the users eye immediately to significant details and does not needlessly distract.
-- UI components that clearly communicate their state and behavior
+- UI components that clearly communicate their state and behavior.
-- Iconography that requires as little processing as possible to interpret
+- Iconography that requires as little processing as possible to interpret.
-- Typography whose visual character aligns itself with the design tone and goals of the application
+- Typography whose visual character aligns itself with the design tone and goals of the application.